JameDevOfficial/WebUntisTest/README.md

 - `splitByCourse`: If set, the timetable data will be split into separate ICS files for each course.
 - `splitByOverrides`: If set, the timetable data will be split into separate ICS files for each course defined in overrideSummaries and the remaining misc. classes.
 - `outAllFormats`: If set, the timetable data will be output in all formats.
+- `culture`: If set, uses a specific culture for datetime formatting.
 - `cookie`: The cookie value for authentication.
 - `tenantId`: The tenant ID for authentication.

 ### Workflow: `GeneratePage.yml`

 The GitHub Actions workflow `GeneratePage.yml` is designed to update and deploy the ICS calendar file to GitHub Pages.
 Configure the following secrets in your repository according to the parameters:

 - BASE_URL: `#####.webuntis.com` (Your officially given WebUntis website)
 - COOKIE: `##################` (Get by opening official page with dev tools and copy API request)
 - ELEMENT_ID: `####` (Course ID, 4 digits long, get from URL via official website)
 - OVERRIDE_SUMMARIES: `@{"GK" = "GK, Gemeinschaftskunde";"LBTL1" = "EL, Elektrotechnik";...}`
+- CULTURE: `de-DE` (Adjust to your preference, any [.NET recognized language tag](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c))
 - TENANT_ID: `#######` (Get by opening official page with dev tools and copy http request as PowerShell)

 The workflow performs the following steps: